El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 ¿Cómo funciona el proceso de adquisición?

-El Código Municipal establece tres caminos legales para adquirir una propiedad declarada estorbo público.
+El Código Municipal permite tres caminos legales para adquirir una propiedad declarada estorbo público.
 El inicio y el final son iguales; lo que pasa en el medio depende del camino que aplique el municipio.

 How does the acquisition process work?

-The Municipal Code establishes three legal paths to acquire a property declared a public nuisance.
+The Municipal Code allows three legal paths to acquire a property declared a public nuisance.
 The beginning and end are the same; what happens in the middle depends on the path the municipality uses.

 Comienzo común